UMR-CNRS-7267/Metacongo_Paper/README.md

 ```

->> Please Note, we did the assembly with two assemblers, and the binning with two binner, and then refine bins.
+>> Please Note, that we did the assembly with two assemblers, the binning with two binner, and then refine bins.

 ## Megahit Bins Refined renamed

-To track the assemblers (as info) in the assembly results (contigs), we renamed files as following :
+To track the assemblers (as info) in the assembly results (contigs), we renamed files as follows:

 > form bin.XX.fa to mghit_bin.XX.fa

 ## Metaspades Bins Refined Renamed

-As previous renaming  and to track the assemblers (as info) in the assembly results (contigs), we renamed files as following :
+As previous renaming  and to track the assemblers (as info) in the assembly results (contigs), we renamed files as follows:
 form bin.XX.fa to mtspades_bin.XX.fa

 ## Renamed Refined Merged